nokotamustang/Vulkan3DEngines/readme.md

     call shader_compile.bat
     ```

-    Note that it will only run on a rebuild and not on a build if nothing has changed in your source files.
+    Note that it will only run on a rebuild and not on a build if nothing has changed in your source files, but it is handy for automatic compiling of the shader programs.

 ## Example Engine Projects

+These source folders are VS2022 solutions with the following projects that I have been working on:

 1. Vulkan3DEngineHelloWorld is a bare-bones GLFW window with Vulkan test.